lyft/clutch/docs/advanced/workflow-feedback-framework.md

 ```

 #### Customization
 The survey questions for each feedback placement are driven by the clutch-config.
-As seen in the example above, provide the question that you want the user to rate as well as the label (which will be used as the tooltip text for corresponding emoji option) for each emoji rating.
+Provide the question that you want the user to rate as well as the label (which will be used as the tooltip text for the corresponding emoji option) for each emoji rating.

 ## Backend

 ### Feedback Service
-The feedback service has two responsibilties: normalize the feedback rating to a score out a 100 (described below) and save the feedback to the database.
+The feedback service has two responsibilities: normalize the feedback rating to a score out a 100 (described below) and save the feedback to the database.

 #### Rating System
 The Clutch feedback framework currently ships with a three-point emoji rating scale, which gets normalized to a raw score out of a 100 (sad emoji: 30, neutral emoji: 70, happy emoji: 100).
 There are two main benefits: